Skip to main content

 Life changed again.
 My marriage ended, but my daughter and I built a new life together.
 Today, we share an apartment.
 I am her caregiver, and she is mine.
 We get along beautifully, and our days are full of joy.

 My daughter is now 42.
-She walks, talks, reads at a second-grade level, and navigates her cell phone better than I do.
+She walks, talks, reads and writes at a second-grade level, and navigates her cell phone better than I do.
 She has a tablet, a TV, and a DVD player with hundreds of movies and music CDs.
 She loves people, remembers details about everyone she meets, and her greatest passion is WWE wrestling — Monday Night RAW and Thursday night SmackDown.

 Smiling Down Syndrome Girl sitting in lounge chair, using cell phone, wearing headphones, and looking at a book